openvinotoolkit/open_model_zoo/demos/monodepth_demo/python/README.md

 ## Demo Output

 The application outputs are the floating disparity map (PFM) as well as a color-coded version (PNG).
+The demo reports

+* **Latency**: total processing time required to process input data (from reading the data to displaying the results).

 ## See Also